 What does personalization mean?

-Personalization is another term for variable data—technology for printing documents so that each piece is personalized to the specific recipient.
+Personalization is another term for variable data, which is technology for printing documents so that each piece is personalized to the specific recipient.

 Personalizing can be as simple as a unique name and address on every printed piece.
 But more sophisticated levels of personalization can include text or images that vary based on data specific to the recipient, or data-driven graphics such as a pie chart illustrating something specific to the recipient.